 A REIT is permitted to own up to 100% of the stock of one or more TRSs.
 A TRS is a fully taxable corporation that may earn income that would not be qualifying income if earned directly by the parent REIT.
 The subsidiary and the REIT must jointly elect to treat the subsidiary as a TRS.
 A corporation with respect to which a TRS directly or indirectly owns more than 35% of the voting power or value of the outstanding securities will automatically be treated as a TRS.
 However, an entity will not qualify as a TRS if it directly or indirectly operates or manages a lodging or health care facility or, generally, provides to another person, under a franchise, license or otherwise, rights to any brand name under which any lodging facility or health care facility is operated.
 We generally may not own more than 10%, as measured by voting power or value, of the securities of a corporation that is not a qualified REIT subsidiary or a REIT unless we and such corporation elect to treat such corporation as a TRS.
-Overall, no more than 25% of the value of a REIT's assets may consist of stock or securities of one or more TRSs.
+Overall, no more than 20% (25% for taxable years before January 1, 2018) of the value of a REIT's assets may consist of stock or securities of one or more TRSs.

-The separate existence of a TRS or other taxable corporation, unlike a disregarded subsidiary as discussed above, is not ignored for U.S. federal income tax purposes.
-Accordingly, a domestic TRS would generally be subject to corporate income tax on its earnings, which may reduce the cash flow generated by us and our subsidiaries in the aggregate and our ability to make distributions to our stockholders.
-A REIT is not treated as holding the assets of a TRS or other taxable subsidiary corporation or as receiving any income that the subsidiary earns.
-Rather, the stock issued by the subsidiary is an asset in the hands of the REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the subsidiary.
+The separate existence of a TRS, unlike a disregarded subsidiary as discussed above, is not ignored for U.S. federal income tax purposes.
+Accordingly, a domestic TRS will generally be subject to U.S. federal corporate income tax on its earnings, which may reduce our overall cash flow and our ability to make distributions to our stockholders.
+A REIT is not treated as holding the assets of a TRS or as receiving any income that the TRS earns.
+Rather, the stock issued by the TRS is an asset in the hands of the REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the TRS to the extent of the TRS's earnings and profits.
 This treatment can affect the gross income and asset test calculations that apply to the REIT, as described below.
-Because a parent REIT does not include the assets and income of such subsidiary corporations in determining the parent REIT's compliance with the REIT requirements, such entities may be used by the parent REIT to undertake indirectly activities that the REIT rules might otherwise preclude it from doing directly or through pass-through subsidiaries or render commercially unfeasible (for example, activities that give rise to certain categories of income such as non-qualifying hedging income or inventory sales).
+Because a parent REIT does not include the assets and income of its TRSs in determining the parent REIT's compliance with the REIT requirements, TRSs may be used by the parent REIT to undertake indirectly activities that the REIT rules might otherwise preclude it from doing directly or through pass-through subsidiaries or render commercially unfeasible (for example, activities that give rise to certain categories of income such as non-qualifying hedging income or inventory sales).